gardenappl/lbt/README.md

 `lbt get --channel --mime --sort=size --reverse`

 prints out additional columns for the channel name and MIME type, and sorts files from largest to smallest.

+### lbt rm

+Examples:

+`lbt rm "#aec4347ca0eaefea5eb92d4a51b25451d0581996" --file`

+will delete [this](https://open.lbry.com/@davidpakman:7/how-the-internet-destroyed-your-brain:a) video from your LBRY library, as well as from your downloads folder.

+`lbt rm "https://lbry.tv/@lbry:3f/fullscreenrelease:7" --no-blobs -f`

+will delete the video from your downloads folder, but not from your LBRY library.

 ## Installation